IndexZer0/laravel-validation-provider/README.md

 `HasValidationProvider` is provided to decorate your existing form requests.

-Sometimes don't have the ability to extend `ValidationProviderFormRequest`.
+Sometimes you don't have the ability to extend `ValidationProviderFormRequest`.
 You can instead use the `HasValidationProvider` trait in your existing form request.

 ```php
 class StoreAddressRequest extends YourOwnExistingFormRequest